Why I love to (sometimes) “leave the dog behind”

 I’m writing this from a coffee shop that doesn’t allow dogs.
-Scout is safely settled in our (secure, temperature controlled & monitored) van parked a block away while Sean and I share a mocha.
-This is a somewhat regular occurrence — me and him doing an activity without her while she gets some extra rest — and all three of us are happy with it… even though it goes directly against the popular “never leave the dog behind” quote in the online pet community.
+Scout is safely settled in our (secure, temperature controlled, monitored) van parked a block away while Sean and I share a mocha.
+This is a somewhat regular occurrence—me and him doing an activity alone while she gets some extra rest—and all three of us are happy with it…

 I do love the overarching sentiment of that phrase.
-We should include our companions in our lives and give them rich, varied experiences!
-And I’m clearly obsessed with my dog (I’ll let this entire blog speak for itself).
+We should include our companions in our lives!
+It is our responsibility to give them rich, varied experiences!
+And I’m clearly obsessed with my dog.
+(I’ll let this entire blog speak for itself.)

 But I’m not sold on “always” or “never” statements.
-Because sometimes?
-It’s okay to leave the dog behind.
-Sometimes it’s great.
-Sometimes it’s the best thing for everyone (you, your pet, natural environments, other people in shared spaces, the list goes on and on and on).
+Sometimes it’s okay to leave the dog behind.
+Sometimes it’s the very best thing for everyone: me, her, local wildlife, sensitive natural environments, other people in shared spaces, the list goes on and on.

 Here’s why I love sometimes leaving the dog behind.